mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 That means when it is cold, cold is cold.
 Wherever you may go, cold is cold.
 So you should take care of cold as it really is, right in the middle of cold.
 Nothing else.
 When it is hot, you should find yourself in the heat.
 That is the cold kills you, or the heat kills you.
 In other words, exactly be one.
 You are centered; you are really stable in the cold, in the heat.
 At that time, the cold and you are really one.
 At that time, heat or cold don’t bother your life.

-Dogen Zenji says, “For many, many years I have fought the snow-covered mountains.”
+Dogen Zenji says, “For many, many years I thought that the snow covered the mountains.”
 So he didn’t like the snow.
 “But now I realize, snow creates the mountains.”
 Snow creates mountains: that’s a big difference.
 So for many years, snow covered the mountain; at that time, you don’t like snow, you don’t like winter.
 But now Dogen Zenji realizes, snow creates the mountains.
 So at that time, snow is beautiful scenery, snow has its own beautiful nature, a beautiful reason of snow’s life.
 So very naturally, snow is wonderful nature, as well as your life.
 That is really enlightenment for you.

 #### 49:20